ethereum/portal-network-specs/canonical-transaction-index/canonical-transaction-index-network.md

 - `Offer` - `Accept`

-#### `Ping.custom_data` & `Pong.custom_data`
+#### `Ping.payload` & `Pong.payload`

-In the canonical transaction index network the `custom_payload` field of the `Ping` and `Pong` messages.
+In the canonical transaction index network the `payload` field of the `Ping` and `Pong` messages.
 The first packet between another client MUST be [Type 0: Client Info, Radius, and Capabilities Payload](../ping-payload-extensions/extensions/type-0.md).
 Then upgraded to the latest payload supported by both of the clients.

 List of currently supported payloads, by latest to oldest.
 -  [Type 1 Basic Radius Payload](../ping-payload-extensions/extensions/type-1.md)